TLO or All Risk? Do Not Choose the Wrong Car Insurance

 Not sure about the difference between All Risk and TLO?
 Check out the full explanation here.
 The Difference Between Comprehensive (All Risk) and TLO Car Insurance in Indonesia.

-Have a new or expensive car,
+Own a new or high-value vehicle

 Want all-in-one protection without the hassle of constantly checking the policy, because claims can be submitted digitally via Oona claim page.